FMJansen/fmjansen.com/_posts/2024-01-30-case-for-ai.md

 - LLMs [overgeneralize scientific studies](https://royalsocietypublishing.org/doi/10.1098/rsos.241776) in summarizing
 - Googe’s AI Overview claimed the [wrong airplane manufacturer was involved in a crash](https://arstechnica.com/ai/2025/06/google-ai-mistakenly-says-fatal-air-india-crash-involved-airbus-instead-of-boeing/)
 - The same AI Overview [recommends non-existing products](https://housefresh.com/beware-of-the-google-ai-salesman/) and is in general positive about any product
+- AI based news articles [accused a photographer of murder](https://mumbrella.com.au/a-terrible-few-days-for-ai-bots-bunnings-and-sca-909801) because their photo was used with a news article

 ### Exposing your private information